 Every business needs to keep a web developer on their payroll to have a website that’s up and running all the time.
 However, some businesses may find it too costly to keep a developer on board full-time.
 For this reason, you can find fully remote agencies or solo freelancers who will do the same job for you from their remote locations.

 What is Needed to Become a Web Developer?

-The skills are the core of the web development process.
-There is a client- and a server-side of web development.
-The majority of those who decide to learn web development start their career path from becoming front-end web developers.
+These skills are the core of the web development process.
+There is a client- and a server side of web development.
+The majority of those who decide to learn web development start their career path by becoming front-end web developers.
 This is why you will find more entry-level specialists in this field.
 Therefore front-enders usually earn a bit less than back-end developers.
 Some front-end developers also master the server-side part to become full-stack web developers.
-These specialists have the best skillset for work on comprehensive problems and, usually, more years of experience compared to the two previous groups.
+These specialists have the best skillset for working on comprehensive problems and, usually, more years of experience compared to the two previous groups.
 That’s why these specialists earn the most.

 So, the more of these skills a developer has mastered, the more competent they will be.

 Now, these are just the average skills that a web developer needs to know to complete a job.
-There are other skills that more experienced will know such as back-end programming languages like Python or NodeJS.
-Knowledge of how to utilize databases should be also a major skill of web engineers.
+There are other skills that more experienced will know, such as back-end programming languages like Python or NodeJS.
+Knowledge of how to utilize databases should also be a major skill for web engineers.
 On top of that, if the developer knows how to work with SEO and design software like Illustrator, they will be a great hire.

 What Is The Average Salary of a Web Developer in the USA?

 Just like most other professions, the amount a web developer makes will depend on his/her experience, knowledge, and company they work for.
 In the US, here is a breakdown of the different salary levels according to Glassdoor, Indeed, and PayScale.